UBC-MDS/Rcat/README.md

 The following 4 functions are included in our package.

-1.  `misscat`: This function drops the rows which has missing values that exceeded the minimum missing values threshold
+1.  `misscat`: This function drops the rows which has missing values that exceeded the minimum missing values threshold.

 2.  `suscat`: Datasets could include erroneous values such as outliers.
     This function detects suspected erroneous numeric data in